Dispute with the developer over defects in the premises

 1. remove or repair the defect at his expense

-2. reducing the price of the apartment by the amount that, due to the defect, actually reduced the value of the apartment,
+2. to reduce the price of the dwelling by the amount which, because of the defect, actually reduced the value of the dwelling,

-3. withdraw from the contract and return the money - if the defects are so serious that they make it impossible to use the apartment and the developer has not removed them within the specified time.
+3. rescind the contract and return the money - if the defects are so serious that they make it impossible to use the flat and the developer has not removed them within the set time.

 The type of compensation requested must be reported in writing to the developer.
 The principle of proportionality should be taken into account - if the defect is minor and easy to repair, you should not demand withdrawal from the contract and a refund.